gavchen/sandbox/Output/Identity/Markdown/Identity_Storage_Controllers_Api_Tenants_Users_Users.md

----
-title: Identity_Storage_Controllers_Api_Tenants_Users_Users v20210115.09
-language_tabs: []
-toc_footers: []
-includes: []
-search: true
-code_clipboard: true
-highlight_theme: darkula
-headingLevel: 2
-generator: widdershins-osisoft v1.0.2

----

 <h1 id="identity_storage_controllers_api_tenants_users_users-users">Users</h1>

-## GET Users
+## GetUsers

 <a id="opIdUsers_GetUsers"></a>

 Get a list of users from a Tenant.
 Optionally, get a list of requested users.
 Total number of users in the Tenant set in the Total-Count header.

 ### Request
 ```text